Funding splash for diversity

 “There are youth problems but there are also young people who want to help… hopefully this will be let’s empower young people to find solutions.”

-The room heard from CMY youth facilitator working with newly arrived refugees and migrants, Arzoo Rahimi, who was also supported by CMY in her resettlement journey and a CMY volunteer Clara Ah Dar.
+The room heard from CMY youth facilitator working with newly arrived refugees and migrants, Arozoo Rahimi, who was also supported by CMY in her resettlement journey and a CMY volunteer Clara Ah Dar.

 Both spoke of the direct impact of CMY’s works on the diverse youth and the positive impacts of the much needed youth hub.